NR74W/WipEout-Mods/WipEout Portable Collection/README.md

 - Custom Grids `WPCE02207GR` : A set of modded custom grids
 - Elite Difficulty `ELITEAI` : Increases the Hard AI difficulty level to Elite
 - Hi-Res Wrecked Ships `HRWSHIPS` : Improves the models used for destroyed ships
+- Music Pictures `MUSICTEX` : Replaces the pictures used for the music playlist
 - Small HUD `SMALLHUD` : Reduces the size of the HUD elements
 - Zone Tracks `ZONETRACKS` : Makes Metropia / The Amphiseum / Vertica / Outpost 7 / Gemini Dam available in Zone mode
 - WipEout Pure Tracks `FX300TRACKS` : Adds the tracks from WipEout Pure (experimental)